Capitoline Museum is a collection of many Art and Archaeological Museums in Rome, Italy.

 Capitoline Museum or Borghese Gallery

-It is unfair to compare Capitolini Museum and Borghese Gallery because both the Museums are unique and have their own appeal.
+It is unfair to compare the Capitolini Museum and Borghese Gallery because both Museums are unique and have their appeal.

 The Capitoline Museum is full of Roman sculptures and contains artwork from different eras.
 At the same time, the Borghese Gallery is full of Bernini sculptures, with most of its exhibits from the Baroque period.

 Borghese Gallery is in a beautiful park, while the Capitoline Museum offers a superb artistic impact.

 We feel both the Museums have their unique appeal and are worth visiting.

-Because both Borghese Gallery and Capitoline Museum are close by – only 4 Kms (2.5 Miles) apart – many tourists prefer to visit them on the same day.
+Because Borghese Gallery and Capitoline Museum are close by – only 4 Km (2.5 Miles) apart – many tourists prefer to visit them on the same day.

 Capitoline Museum reviews